Supporting Children with Special Needs

 St Elizabeth’s has a dedicated member of staff called a SENCo (Special Educational Needs and/or Disabilities Co-ordinator) who co-ordinates special educational needs provision across the school.
 The SENCo supports class teachers and staff to meet the needs of pupils with SEND and liaises with external professionals, parents and carers.

-Mrs Lisa Said is our SENCo.
-Mrs Said can be contacted by telephone on the school office number: 0208 940 3015.
+Mrs Joanne Compton is our SENCo.
+Mrs Compton can be contacted by telephone on the school office number: 0208 940 3015.

 For more detailed information about our approach to meeting the needs of pupils with SEND please read our School SEN Information Report below.